Appdynamics/appd-exts-commons/README.md

 ## Auto Upload Custom Dashboards

 The SDK supports automatic upload of a pre-built dashboard to the controller.
-The dashboard template can be updated and more data can be added to increase the visibility of the metrics provided by the extension.
+The dashboard template should be provided to the extension through the `customDashboard` section in the `config.yml`.
+If a dashboard is already created through this feature, any update can be updated and more data can be added to increase the visibility of the metrics provided by the extension.
-For configuring auto upload of custom dashboards, the following configuration needs to be defined in the `config.yml`.
+For enabling auto upload of custom dashboards, the following configuration needs to be defined in the `config.yml`.

 ```
 customDashboard: